Astrophysics (Index)About

 (region of galaxy cluster from which radio is emitted a subsequent time)

-A radio phoenix is a region of a galaxy cluster emitting radio that is presumed to be the revival of previous radio emission, i.e., some time in the past, an event such as a galaxy merger created the conditions to produce radio (moving plasma gaining density and a magnetic field) and after the radio died down a more recent (nearby) such event raised the same region back to the point that it is currently emitting radio.
-The presumption is that the plasma was still returning to its "normal" state, and a lesser effect (from a more distant event) was enough to revive the radio emission to the point that we can detect it.
+A radio phoenix is a region of a galaxy cluster emitting radio that is presumed to be the revival of previous radio emission.
+It is presumed some past event, such as a galaxy merger, created the conditions to produce radio (e.g., plasma in motion that is gaining density and is within magnetic field) and later after the radio emission died down, a more-recent, nearby event recreated those conditions in the same place.
+The presumption is that the plasma had yet to fully return to its "normal" state, and a lesser effect (from a more distant event) was enough to revive the radio emission to the point that we can detect it.

 (plasma,cloud type,radio,galaxy clusters)